conan7882/conan7882.github.io/_includes/cv.md

 <td class="col-md-3"><a><img src='images/projects/ram.png'  onerror="this.onerror=null;this.src='images/projects/alt.jpg';"/></a> </td>
 <td>
 <strong>Image Classification using Recurrent Attention Model</strong><br>
 Implementation of recurrent visual attention model for image classification.
-This models reduces the computational complexity by only focusing on a sequence of small regions of the image, which controlled by a RNN.
+This model reduces the computational complexity by only focusing on a sequence of small regions of the image, which is controlled by a RNN.
 <br>
 	[<a href='javascript: none'
     onclick='$("#ram").toggle()'>details</a>][<a href='https://github.com/conan7882/recurrent-attention-model' target='_blank'>code</a>]<br>